Our Guest Policy

 The Cambridge Union is a private organisation that exists to serve the interests of its members.
 This page summarizes the Union's official policy on admission of guests to our premises and events.
 We ask that you respect it and are polite to those who are responsible for enforcing it.

 Debates and Speaker Meetings

-In some cases, especially for very popular events, Standing Committee may decide that an event is to be completely closed to non-members, and no guests will be admitted to preserve space for our members.
+In some cases, especially for very popular events, the Standing Committee may decide that an event is to be completely closed to non-members, and no guests will be admitted to preserve space for our members.

 From time to time, and especially at the beginning of Michaelmas, special events will be open to all for free and non-members are warmly encouraged to visit and see what we're all about.

-From time to time, the Society might decide that a certain number of spaces will be reserved for the general public or for members of another specific organisation or business.
+From time to time, the Union might decide that a certain number of spaces will be reserved for the general public or for members of another specific organisation or business.
 Information both on the number of reserved non-member tickets being sold and how/where to purchase them will be publicised for such events.

 The Union retains reciprocal membership policies with a variety of similar organisations around the world.
 Members of the Union can attend events at the Oxford and Durham Unions.
 They are also entitled to membership of the Hudson Union in New York.
 Reciprocal membership rights are intended for short term use only and apply only to those who have not matriculated at the University of Cambridge.
 Anyone wishing to take advantage of reciprocal membership here at the Cambridge Union Society should apply to firstname.lastname@example.org for permission, naming the event and date they wish to attend.

 As with any event venue, the Union must adhere to strict fire safety regulations and it is the sole right of the Committee and Stewards to decide, without prior notice, when the building, specifically the Chamber, is full.
 At such a point, the Stewards will refuse entry to the Chamber and/or building as necessary, and advise those awaiting entry to leave the building.